German Longhaired Pointer: History

 Like most of the longhaired pointing breeds, the breed is descended from the point spaniel.
 One of the oldest of the "versatile breeds", it is but one of a few that disallow black as a color.
-The Large Munsterlander was developed from the GLP after it was decided that GLPs must only be brown-and-white (there were thoughts that coloration also involved some undesirable characteristics); the black-and-white strain became the ancestors of the Large Munsterlander.
+The black-and-white Large Munsterlander was split off from this breed after the black-and-white coloration was removed from the breed standard.

-This breed now is a multipurpose field dog that combines: pointer, retriever (including water work), setter and tracker (of wounded game).
+It is a multipurpose field dog that combines: pointer, retriever (including water work), setter and tracker (of wounded game).

 Breeding lines have been recorded in the Foundation Stock Service since May 2010; and effective July 1, 2011 the breed is approved to compete in AKC Performance Events.